svigerske/trac-to-github/Github-vs-Gitlab-vs-trac.md

 advanced search capabilities are useful (in terms of sorting, refining queries, querying by label, etc.).
 * We've already added some [continuous integration checks](https://trac.sagemath.org/wiki/ReleaseTours/sage-9.6#BuildsandchecksofticketbranchesonGitHubActions) to [trac](https://trac.sagemath.org/ticket/33818); these will be [clearer](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/collaborating-on-repositories-with-code-quality-features/about-status-checks) when using Github.
 * Github is actively developed with a very large user base, and new features are being [added regularly](https://github.blog/); trac is far less active (18 posts in 6 threads on their [mailing list](https://groups.google.com/g/trac-dev) since the beginning of 2022, all upcoming releases are [over a year overdue](https://trac.edgewall.org/roadmap) and mainly seem concerned with updating dependencies rather than implementing new features, their [list of users](https://trac.edgewall.org/wiki/TracUsers) includes many dead links and some that have migrated to other systems like gitlab).
 With trac becoming less and less maintained we're likely to face further security issues and compatibility issues with other software going forward.
-* It is possible in github to make small changes via the web interface, which lowers the barrier for fixing typos.
 * Github supports two-factor authentication, reducing the chance of someone sneaking malicious code into Sage.
 * Various Sage dependencies have migrated to github already, making automatic cross repository links helpful when reporting bugs upstream.
 * Since the early 2010s, Sage core developers have been signaling to Sage users/developers that their specialized code would be better off in self-maintained user packages rather than in the Sage library.
 [The vast majority of these Sage user packages are being maintained on GitHub.](https://trac.sagemath.org/ticket/31164)